Community launches can be stressful. However, you can reduce some of the stress if you plan the crucial steps of your community launch.

 When you've set a date for your community launch, it's a good idea to make people aware of it.
 Remember:

-- The more people who are aware of your community, the more people who join your community.
+- The more people who are aware of your community, the more people will join your community.

 - The more people who join your community, the more successful your community will be.